Weymuth/zumo/ZUMO_S110_VISUAL_RULING.md

 ## 4. The structural finding, which outlives this ruling

-**Heritage Blue is five colours but only TWO hue families** — Deep Navy 276° and Slate Blue 260° are 16° apart; Antique Bronze 77° and Warm Brass 82° are 5° apart. **Six section groups cannot be separated by hue out of two hues.** They separate by LIGHTNESS, which is exactly what §5.0.1's band ramp already said — one hue, lightness carries location.
+**Heritage Blue is five colours but only TWO hue families.** In CIELAB, Deep Navy 276° and Slate Blue 260° are 15.6° apart; Antique Bronze 77° and Warm Brass 82° are 4.8° apart.
+The same collapse is confirmed in HSV, where the gaps are 5.0° and 3.7° — different numbers, same finding, which is why it is stated as a finding at all. **Six section groups cannot be separated by hue out of two hues.** They separate by LIGHTNESS, which is exactly what §5.0.1's band ramp already said — one hue, lightness carries location.
 A Heritage-focused book is a lightness ramp by construction, not by preference.